#justmeandmyyellowchair

 Her writing explores girlhood, identity, endurance, neurodivergence, and embodiment — often structured with the movement and motif of a musical score.

-Her essays and creative nonfiction have appeared or are forthcoming in The Thinking Person’s Guide to Autism, Larina’s Lit Lounge, and Infocalypse Arts & Literary Magazine.
+Her essays and creative nonfiction have appeared or are forthcoming in The Thinking Person’s Guide to Autism, Divergents Magazine, Open Secrets Magazine, Larina’s Lit Lounge, Backsliders Magazine, Chicago Story Press, Wilderness House Literary Review, The Genre Society, and Infocalypse Arts & Literary Magazine.

 Boxes